sefunmi4/qpp-lang/README.md

 Below is our staged roadmap for delivering the MVP.
 Each stage represents actionable tasks that will guide the development process.

 ### Stage 1: Planning and Research
 - **Define MVP Goals & Scope**
-  - Document the MVP's essential features:
-    - Core classical (C/C++–like) constructs.
-    - Basic quantum operations (a minimal set of gates, measurements, and wave function manipulation).
-    - Initial noise modeling for simulating realistic behavior.
-    - Minimal gesture/VR input (support for one or two common gestures mapped to quantum operations).
-  - Identify key target audiences (developers, startups, public quantum hardware companies).
-  - Create a brief Goals & Scope document focused on MVP requirements.

 - **Research Existing Ecosystems**
-  - Analyze key quantum platforms (e.g., Qiskit, Cirq) for minimal IR and backend interactions.
-  - Explore essential Rust libraries for parsing, compiler construction, and gesture recognition.
-  - Summarize findings in a research document highlighting critical MVP aspects.

 ### Stage 2: Language Specification and Design
 - **Draft MVP Language Specification Document**
-  - Define the minimal syntax and semantics:
-    - Basic classical control structures.
-    - Minimal quantum operations (e.g., Hadamard, Pauli-X, measurement).
-  - Specify how a small subset of gesture inputs (e.g., a swipe or circle) map to quantum operations.
-  - Create an initial draft of the specification focusing on MVP features.

 - **Design a Simplified Hardware-Agnostic IR**
-  - Develop a lightweight IR that represents essential classical and quantum constructs.
-  - Plan for simple adapters to output one target format (e.g., QASM) for the initial MVP.
-  - Document the MVP IR design.

 ### Stage 3: Compiler Frontend Development
 - **Set Up Parsing and Lexing**
-  - Choose and integrate a Rust parsing library (e.g., [pest](https://pest.rs) or [nom](https://github.com/Geal/nom)).
-  - Implement a basic grammar covering MVP syntax.
-  - Write initial tests to validate the parser.

 - **Build the Core Abstract Syntax Tree (AST)**
-  - Design an AST structure for the MVP language features.
-  - Integrate support for minimal gesture input markers in the AST.
-  - Develop unit tests for AST generation.

 ### Stage 4: Intermediate Representation and Optimization
 - **Implement a Basic IR**
-  - Translate the MVP AST into a simple IR.
-  - Ensure the IR supports core classical and quantum operations.
-  - Document the translation process and IR structure.

 - **Minimal Optimization Passes**
-  - Implement basic optimization routines (e.g., inlining simple functions, gate sequence cleanup).
-  - Keep noise modeling integration straightforward for MVP.
-  - Write tests to validate IR transformations.

 ### Stage 5: Compiler Backend Development
 - **MVP Code Generation**
-  - Develop a module to translate the IR into a single target format (e.g., QASM).
-  - Implement minimal adapters for a selected quantum hardware backend.
-  - Write integration tests for the backend.

 - **Integrate Basic Noise Modeling**
-  - Create a simple noise simulation function that maps ideal operations to noisy counterparts.
-  - Validate noise modeling with simulation tests.
-  - Document the noise modeling approach.

 ### Stage 6: Gesture/VR Input Integration
 - **MVP Gesture Recognition**
-  - Research and choose a lightweight Rust library or API for basic gesture recognition.
-  - Implement support for one or two gestures (e.g., swipe up for Hadamard, circle for measurement).
-  - Develop a minimal mapping module that translates these gestures into corresponding AST nodes or commands.
-  - Prototype visual feedback for gesture recognition in a simple UI or command-line tool.
-  - Test gesture integration with sample inputs.

 ### Stage 7: Testing and Simulation
 - **Develop MVP Unit and Integration Tests**
-  - Write unit tests for lexer, parser, AST, IR, and backend modules.
-  - Develop integration tests covering the end-to-end compilation process.
-  - Create tests for the gesture recognition and mapping functionality.

 - **Quantum Circuit Simulation**
-  - Set up a basic simulation environment to run quantum circuits.
-  - Incorporate minimal noise modeling into the simulation.
-  - Iterate on the simulation based on test results.

 ### Stage 8: Documentation and Community Engagement
 - **Develop MVP Documentation**
-  - Write guides on language syntax and core quantum operations.
-  - Create quick-start tutorials and sample projects demonstrating MVP functionality.
-  - Set up a simple documentation site (e.g., GitHub Pages).

 - **Community Outreach for MVP**
-  - Prepare a public announcement and release notes for the MVP.
-  - Establish communication channels (GitHub Discussions, Discord) for early adopters.
-  - Schedule regular updates and collect feedback.

 ### Stage 9: Iterative Improvement and Deployment
 - **Release MVP (Alpha/Beta)**
-  - Package the MVP with core language features and gesture support.
-  - Release the MVP to early adopters and key stakeholders.
-  - Collect feedback and log issues for further iterations.

 - **Plan Post-MVP Iterative Enhancements**
-  - Prioritize feedback-driven improvements.
-  - Expand gesture support and additional quantum operations.
-  - Iterate on IR, backend support, and noise modeling for broader hardware compatibility.

 ## How to Contribute